Computer Science

 Vision Statement:

-Students will be will prepared for further study of Computer Science at A-level and beyond.
+Students will be well-prepared for further study of Computer Science at A-level and beyond.

 Year 7